kusum-chauhan/html-css-js-learnings/README.md

 # Kusum Chauhan's Learning Repository

 Welcome to my GitHub repository!
-My name is Kusum Chauhan, and I am currently learning HTML, CSS, JavaScript, Data Structures, and React.js.
+My name is Kusum Chauhan, and I am currently learning HTML, CSS, JavaScript, Data Structures, React.js, and Python.
 This repository serves as a personal learning log where I maintain and organize my code and notes for each of these technologies.

 ## Repository Structure